b4ndar/art_work_task/README.md

     - Download the Firestore backup from the following link: **[Firestore Backup]([(https://drive.google.com/file/d/1ZNlTWtkw1lrBXMJyGCeMrNzQIm_jqEh_/view?usp=sharing)]**.
     - Import the backup into your Firebase project by following these steps:
+        - Create a new Firestore database .
-        - In the Firebase Console, go to Firestore Database.
+        - In the Firebase Console, go to Prject Setting .
-        - Click on "Data" in the left menu.
+        - Service account and then Generate new private key .
-        - At the top, click on "Import" and select the Firestore backup file you downloaded.
+        - Use the following command in the directory folder where you have backup file and genereted key
-        - Click "Restore."
-Firebase will import the data from the backup.
+       ```bash
+        bashCopy code
+        npx -p node-firestore-import-export firestore-import -a <genereted key file here> -b <backfile here>

+        ```

 ---